 Now, for some families, the above list will include a reliable vehicle.
-For ours, we’ve found we can get by with public transportation and a few taxi cabs each month.
+Although you can save more by taking public transportation and very few taxi cabs each month.

-Your family should ideally have 3-6 months worth of basic living expenses (rent/mortgage, bills, food, etc.) set aside in case of job loss, disaster, accident, etc. Also consider over-budgeting a little each month if possible to afford some room for rising prices, unexpected needs, and extra savings.
+Your family should ideally have 3-6 months worth of basic living expenses (rent/mortgage, bills, food, etc.) set aside in case of job loss, disaster, accident, or other untoward incidents.
+Also consider over-budgeting a little each month if possible to afford some room for rising prices, unexpected needs, and extra savings.

 6. Get Insurance

-Plain and simple, insurance provides a safety net in similar ways that saving do.
+Plain and simple, insurance provides a safety net in similar ways that saving does.
 Thus, having insurance takes away some of the demand for emergency funds.

 7. Cut Unnecessary Costs